-Fig. 4 An online joint symposium with McGill University
+Fig. 2 A joint symposium with Korea University and Yonsei University

 Common Facilities in Okazaki

 Okazaki Library and Information Center

 The Library collects, arranges and preserves journals and books of the three Institutes, and provides them for common use for the Institutes staff and their guests. <main function>

-- 1. 24 hours use by The IDENTIFICATION CARD.
+- 1. 24 hours use by The IDENTIFICATION CARD

 - 2. Information retrieval service

-- (Web of Science, SCOPUS, SciFinder, etc) .
+- (Web of Science, SCOPUS, etc)

+- 3. Books Loan service

+- 4. Interlibrary Loan Photocopy Request